Trail Project

 Photo: Singletrack Trails + Tools for Trails

-Hand tools are used by all crews whether solely (Wilderness, volunteers, youth corps) or in conjunction with mechanized equipment (focus on finishwork).
+Hand tools are used by all most trail crews whether as the primary tools (e.g. Wilderness, volunteers, youth corps) or in conjunction with mechanized equipment with a focus on finishwork.

-McLeods, hoes, pick mattocks, Pulaskis, shovels, rakes, and prying bars are the primary tools for building full-bench cut trail.
+McLeods, hoes, pick mattocks, Pulaskis, shovels, rakes, and prying bars are the hand tools typically used building full-bench cut trail.
 Below some typical tools are matched to their ‘job’:

 • McLeod – shape and compact the trail tread